What is RCS messaging, and how can it improve CX?

 Your phone buzzes one Saturday afternoon.
 It’s a text message from an unknown number noting that there’s a big sale at one of your favorite stores.
 No pictures.
 No branding.
 Just a spammy-looking URL you’re told to click on to view more details.

-Now imagine getting that same text message, but this time, it’s a little different: It features clear and recognizable branding.
+Now imagine getting that same text message, but this time, it features clear and recognizable branding.
 There are eye-catching product images you can swipe through with the option to buy right from the message—no suspicious-looking links or extra clicks.

 Which one would be more likely to grab your attention?
 If you picked the second option, you’re not alone.

-There’s a palpable difference between SMS (short message service) texting and RCS (rich communication service) messaging.
-As the name implies, RCS messaging includes updated features that businesses can use to provide a more enjoyable messaging platform for customers.
+This type of texting is known as RCS messaging.
+It includes advanced features that businesses can use to provide a more enjoyable and engaging messaging platform for customers.

-Read on to learn more about the advanced capabilities of RCS messaging and how they can boost sales and improve customer support.
+Read on to learn more about RCS messaging capabilities and how they can boost sales and improve customer support.